rusticlion/Manastorm/manastorm_codebase_dump.md

         end

         if useEventSystem then
-            -- Wrap event generation and processing in pcall to avoid crashing the game local success, result = pcall(function()
+            -- Wrap event processing in pcall to avoid crashing the game local success, result = pcall(function()
-                -- Generate events from the results if using the event system local legacyEvents = getEventRunner().generateEventsFromResults(results, caster, target, spellSlot)

-                -- Combine legacy events with any explicitly created events for _, event in ipairs(legacyEvents) do
-                    table.insert(events, event)
-                end
+                -- We now use ONLY explicit events created during execution -- No conversion from legacy result formats

                 -- Debug output for events
                 if _G.DEBUG_EVENTS then